 For information on individual itineraries see our cycling routes.

+Mallorca offers something for every cyclist, from some of the most impressive and demanding climbs to leisurely rides, making it a popular destination for amateurs and professionals.
 The cycling season begins in February and is busiest until May but most cycle shops are open until October.
-July and August are the hottest months on the island so not an ideal time for training.
-If you decide to come at this time then cycling at the crack of dawn not only ensures you have run of the road but keeps you cooler than you would be in the hot sun.
+July and August are the hottest months so not an ideal time for training.
+If you decide to come at this time, then going out at the crack of dawn will not only ensure you have the run of the road but keep you cooler than you would be in the hot sun.

-On the east coast, you could base yourself in the Cala Millor area, which has wonderful coastal routes as well as providing good access to the Llevent Natural Park which has plenty of challenging hills in beautiful protected surroundings.
+On the east coast, you could base yourself in the Cala Millor area.
+It has wonderful coastal routes and also provides good access to the Llevant Natural Park which has plenty of challenging hills in beautiful protected surroundings.

-We have compiled a list of some of the more popular cycling routes in Mallorca.
-We have concentrated on routes that are suitable for everyone, rather than hard core cyclists.
-As Mallorca has mountainous and flat terrain, you can choose your route to suit your purpose - we promise you that there is something for everyone!
+Enjoy Mallorca's coastline routes and admire the sea with its hidden coves and crystal blue waters or try some more challenging mountain trails and test your stamina as you climb a hundred bends.
+We have compiled a list of some of the most popular cycling routes in Mallorca, focusing mainly on those suitable for everyone.
+If you're looking for harder, professional circuits try these routes from Bikehead Mallorca, including the legendary climb to Sa Calobra in the northeast of the island.
+Since Mallorca has mountainous and flat terrain, you can choose your route to suit your purpose - we promise you that there is something for everyone!

 Also see: Cycling Routes in Mallorca